Unique Times: A Conversation with Paul Herdman, Head of Global Customer Experience

 Q: What are some of the pain points from customers and have you seen a spike in call volume globally?
 Do certain channels take over?

-A: There’s two pieces of that for me.
+A: There are two pieces of that for me.
 From an external perspective what we’re seeing with our customers is that there really is an unprecedented increase in volume.
 So their end customers calling our customers to get help.. as events get rescheduled and things get canceled, and going through any of those industries, whether its retail, healthcare, technology, something is happening in all of those industries that is driving just an inordinate amount of volume to our customers when then drives it back to us I regarding the technology.

-Internally, and supporting our direct customers, there has been a 15-20% increase in volume from them needing help, needing advice—and I really think we’re going to see more than that in the next couple weeks and we are prepared for that.
+Internally, and supporting our direct customers, there has been a 15-20% increase in volume from them needing help, needing advice—and I really think we’re going to see more than that in the next couple of weeks and we are prepared for that.

 Q: What are some of the things that you have implemented in regards to “virtualizing” your workforce?

-A: The integrated softphone that have been integrated over 10 years ago and has always been an option for those at-home agents—but especially now there has really been a rush to get that integrated softphone out there, to be able to take calls via the internet, have a phone on the screens with no need for a physical hard phone.
+A: The integrated softphone that has been integrated over 10 years ago and has always been an option for those at-home agents—but especially now there has really been a rush to get that integrated softphone out there, to be able to take calls via the internet, have a phone on the screens with no need for a physical hard phone.
 If you call for help through our organization, we are using the exact same product with our own teams.
 There is another piece that was a bit unexpected, customers are calling with concerns about monitoring the productivity and motivation levels of their agents since now they can’t see them.
 But now we have customers adding workforce components whether it be workforce management, workforce intelligence inside the routing engines, quality management for increased QA—now that their folks aren’t there anymore, they really want to be able to ensure productivity.
 So those products, which have always been there, now have more and more customers that are reliant on them and want them to be easy because obviously, we’re all stretched to the max.

 Q: Have you seen the difference between customers actually giving computers to their workforce versus having them use their at-home systems?